remarkjs/remark/packages/remark/readme.md

 npm install remark
 ```

-## Usage
+## Use

 ###### Common example

-This example lints markdown and turns it into HTML.
+This example lints Markdown and turns it into HTML.

 ```js
 var remark = require('remark')